Best Beginners' Treks in Nepal

 | Document / Permit | Validity / Requirement | Approximate Cost (USD) | Handled by Haven Holidays? | Important Tip |

-| Passport | 6+ months validity | N/A | No (traveler) | Bring original + photocopies |
+| Passport | 6+ months validity | N/A | No (traveler) | Bring original + photocopies. |

-| Nepal Visa | Valid for duration of stay | 30–125 (depending on days) | Assistance provided | Obtain on arrival if needed |
+| Nepal Visa | Valid for duration of stay | 30–125 (depending on days) | Assistance provided | Obtain on arrival if needed. |

-| Sagarmatha National Park Permit | For entire Everest region | ~30 | Yes (included in most packages) | Mandatory for all flights |
+| Sagarmatha National Park Permit | For entire Everest region | 30 | Yes (included in most packages) | Mandatory for all flights. |

-| Khumbu Rural Municipality Permit | Local area entry | ~20–25 | Yes | Required for landings |
+| Khumbu Rural Municipality Permit | Local area entry | 20–25 | Yes | Required for landings. |

-| Passport Photos | Recent photos | Minimal | No | Keep extras handy |
+| Passport Photos | Recent photos | Minimal | No | Keep extras handy. |

 Meanwhile, even though the Everest Helicopter Tour wraps up in one day, the quick jump in altitude still surprises people.
 I’ve seen pure joy on guests’ faces the moment they catch their first glimpse of Everest at 8,848.86 meters—it’s something you remember forever.
-But I’ve also quietly handed out water and soothing words to folks with mild headaches at Kala Patthar.
+But I’ve also quietly handed out water and soothing words to people with mild headaches at Kala Patthar.
 With a little honesty about how your body’s feeling, the day goes from anxious to amazing.

 Likewise, you don’t actually spend much time up high, but stepping out at Kala Patthar (5,545 meters / 18,192 feet) can still bring on mild AMS symptoms like headaches, breathlessness, or fatigue.
 Serious altitude issues?
 They’re rare—most people do just fine since exposure’s pretty short compared to trekking.
 Still, let’s not sugarcoat it—flying straight from low altitudes does shock your system a bit.